dehesselle/mibap/README.md

 ## Status

-This project is still a work-in-progress with regular merges to Inkscape master (see `packaging/macos` in [Inkscape's repository on GitLab](https://gitlab.com/inkscape/inkscape)).
+This project is still a work-in-progress (hence 0.x version) with regular merges to Inkscape master (see `packaging/macos` in [Inkscape's repository on GitLab](https://gitlab.com/inkscape/inkscape)).

 ### History